SebastianUA/terraform/cloudflare/examples/cloudflare_record/README.md

-# Work with AWS CLOUDFLARE_RECORD via terraform
+# Work with CLOUDFLARE_RECORD via terraform

 A terraform module for making CLOUDFLARE_RECORD.